InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 ```

 #### 7.12.4.2 Derived IDs for a Single Property
-There exist scenarios in which a party may use an alternate approach to infer a DSP cookie user ID or IFA that is believed to apply or be related to the user, but cannot be directly observed.
+There exist scenarios in which a party may use an alternate approach to infer a partners (typically a DSP or SSP) cookie user ID or IFA that is believed to apply or be related to the user, but cannot be directly observed.
 These scenarios should be conveyed using the below mechanism.

 ##### Example 3: Request from Pub → SSP, user ID matched on hashed email, cookie not observable by SSP in the customary way